 What Is a Compass Rose on a Map?

 A compass rose is a figure printed on a map that displays the primary directions of the cardinal points—north, south, east, and west—and often includes secondary and intercardinal directions.
-It serves as a reference for determining direction, enabling users to manage from one location to another by aligning the map with Earth’s magnetic or geographic north.
-Whether used for land navigation, maritime exploration, or orienteering, the compass rose remains a fundamental tool for interpreting spatial relationships and plotting courses Easy to understand, harder to ignore..
+It serves as a reference for determining direction, enabling users to handle from one location to another by aligning the map with Earth’s magnetic or geographic north.
+Whether used for land navigation, maritime exploration, or orienteering, the compass rose remains a fundamental tool for interpreting spatial relationships and plotting courses Which is the point..

 Components of a Compass Rose